Mr. Vampire: Critical reception

-Mr. Vampire was well received in Taiwan, southeast Asia, and especially in Japan, where it inspired a vampire craze with toys and a lot of other merchandise that had a vampire on them.
+Mr. Vampire was well received in Taiwan, China, southeast Asia, and especially in Japan, where it inspired a vampire craze with toys and a lot of other merchandise that had a vampire on them.

-The film was featured as part of Channel 4's Chinese Ghost Story season in 1990 introduced by Johnathan Ross being played alongside some similar movies in the genre including Encounters of the Spooky Kind, Zu Warriors from the Magic Mountain, Esprit d'amour, Spiritual Love and Rouge.
+The film was featured as part of Channel 4's Chinese Ghost Story season in 1990 introduced by Jonathan Ross being played alongside some similar movies in the genre including Encounters of the Spooky Kind, Zu Warriors from the Magic Mountain, Esprit d'amour, Spiritual Love and Rouge.

 In a DVD commentary of Mr. Vampire, Bey Logan said "Mr. Vampire is very basic visual effects and was only really the start of visual effects in Hong Kong filmmaking."

 LoveHKFilm described it as "quite possibly the seminal entry in HK's famous horror-comedy genre" and "a fun movie that showcases Lam Ching-Ying at his best."

 The English language soundtrack made for Mr vampire is low quality, redubbing the characters with bland mid American accents.
 The sound effects are inadequate, clomping footsteps are added as a distracting effect.
 This version of the film is not widely circulated.

 Mr. Vampire made the Hong Kong Film Archive's "100 Must-See Hong Kong Movies" at number 77.
 This list is in chronological order from 1916 to 1999 rather than order of importance.